owulveryck/blog/content/post/from-cli-to-microservice.md

 ## A very quick client

 The principle is the same for the client.
-All the needed methods are autogenerated and wrapped by the `protoc` command.
+All the needed methods are auto-generated and wrapped by the `protoc` command.

 The steps are:

 1. create a network connection to the gRPC server (with TLS)
 2. create a new instance of myservice'client
-3. Actually call a function and get a result
+3. call a function and get a result

 for example: